truenas/documentation/content/SCALE/Shares/_index.md

 After creating the SMB share, additional management options are available by going to the **Shares** screen and clicking <i class="material-icons" aria-hidden="true">open_in_new</i> in the *Windows (SMB) Shares* window.
 Click <i class="fa fa-ellipsis-v" aria-hidden="true" title="Options"></i> next to the share you want to manage.

-* **Edit**: Opens the [share creation screen](#creating-the-smb-share) to reconfigure the share or disable it.
+* *Edit*: Opens the [share creation screen](#creating-the-smb-share) to reconfigure the share or disable it.
-* **Edit Share ACL**: Opens a screen to configure an Access Control List (ACL) for the share.
-This is separate from filesystem permissions, and applies at the level of the entire SMB share.
-Permissions defined here are not interpreted by clients of other filesharing protocols or other SMB shares that export the same share *Path*.
-The default is open.
-This ACL is used to determine the browse list if *Access Based Share Enumeration* is enabled.
+* *Edit Share ACL*: Opens a screen to configure an Access Control List (ACL) for the share.
+This screen is separate from filesystem permissions and applies at the entire SMB share level.
+Other filesharing protocol clients or other SMB shares that export the same share *Path* do not interpret these permissions.
+Open is the default.
+This ACL determines the browse list if *Access Based Share Enumeration* is enabled.
-* **Edit Filesystem ACL**: Opens a screen to configure an Access Control List (ACL) for the path defined in the share **Path**.
+* *Edit Filesystem ACL*: Opens a screen to configure an Access Control List (ACL) for the path defined in the share *Path*.
-* **Delete**: Remove the share configuration from TrueNAS.
-Data that was being shared is unaffected.
+* *Delete*: Remove the share configuration from TrueNAS.
+Shared data is unaffected.

 ### Configure Share ACL